exasol/spark-connector/doc/user_guide/user_guide.md

 libraryDependencies += "com.exasol" % "spark-connector" %% "<VERSION>"
 ```

-Similar to Java dependency, we add the resolver to the Exasol Artifactory so
+Similar to the Java dependency, we add the resolver to the Exasol Artifactory so
-that Exasol JDBC can be found.
+that the Exasol JDBC driver can be found.

 ### Spark Exasol Connector With Spark Shell

 You can also integrate the Spark Exasol Connector to the Spark Shell.
 Provide
-the artifact coordinates to the `--repositories` and `--packages`:
+the artifact coordinates to the `--repositories` and `--packages` parameters:

 ```sh
 spark-shell \